 See our contact us page for bus routes and best parking options.

 Saturday: 9am - 2pm

 Sam has been working in health care for over 20 years and practicing as an osteopath since 2002.

 Ongoing education is important to Sam to enable her to give her patients the best quality care.
 She has completed many short courses in osteopathic obstetric care, visceral techniques, tendon injury and biodynamics.
-Sam also holds a Graduate Diploma in Human Nutrition, a Diploma of Remedial Massage and a Bachelor of Science – Health Education along with her osteopathic qualifications.
+Sam also holds a Diploma of Remedial Massage and a Bachelor of Science – Health Education along with her osteopathic qualifications.